Man working at desk on laptop with a notepad, pen, and coffee mug nearby.

 Balance transfer

-A balance transfer allows you to move debt from one credit card to another.
+Balance transfer cards allow you to move debt from one credit card account to another.
 And if both credit cards have a balance, consolidating two credit card balances into one can simplify repayment.
-Your credit card issuer may even offer a balance transfer card.
+Your credit card issuer may even offer a balance transfer card with a low interest rate.
+Balance transfer cards are a popular form of debt consolidation for this reason.

 Did you know?

-Moving a high-interest credit card balance to a card with a lower interest rate can reduce your interest payments and may help you pay your debt off quicker.
-Some credit card companies, including Discover, may even offer low promotional interest rates for a limited time on balance transfers.
+Moving a high-interest credit card balance to a card with a lower interest rate can reduce your interest payments and help you pay your debt off quicker.
+Some credit card companies, including Discover, may even offer low promotional interest rates for a limited time on a balance transfer offer.

 However, you may pay a one-time balance transfer fee as a percentage of the amount you transfer.
 And if you can’t pay the transferred balance before the end of the promotional period, you’ll start accruing interest at your standard interest rate.